pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 Daily sundowners

-All game drives
+All game drives & walking safaris

 Photographic lectures & image review sessions

 1-on-1 tuition in the field

-Optional walking and night safaris
+Optional night safaris

 ### **Not included in the expedition price**